 Skip to code content (skip section selection)

-(1) Planned development review shall occur in accordance with the provisions of this section.
+(1) Conditional zoning district review (also known as conditional rezoning) shall occur in accordance with the provisions of this section.

-(2) The Town Council shall consider planned development rezonings, as may be required from time to time.
+(2) The Town Council shall consider conditional districts, as may be required from time to time.

 (3) All requirements shall be met within the boundaries of the area being rezoned.
 If all of the requirements cannot be met on the site being rezoned, prior to advertisement of the public hearing, the rezoning shall be expanded to include all property necessary to meet zoning requirements.

 (B) Initiation of amendment.
-An owner of land within the jurisdiction of the town (or a duly authorized agent or representative) may petition the Town Council for planned development rezoning.
+An owner of land within the jurisdiction of the town (or a duly authorized agent or representative) may petition the Town Council to establish a conditional zoning district.

 (C) Pre-application conference.
-All applicants petitioning for planned development rezoning shall schedule a pre-application conference with the planning director in accordance with § 155.702(A).
+All applicants petitioning for a conditional district shall schedule a pre-application conference with the planning director in accordance with § 155.702(A).

 (D) Neighborhood meeting.
-All applicants petitioning for planned development rezoning shall hold a neighborhood meeting in accordance with § 155.702(B).
+All applicants petitioning for a conditional district shall hold a neighborhood meeting in accordance with § 155.702(B).

 (E) Application requirements.

-(1) Concurrent with a request for planned development rezoning, an applicant shall submit a master plan to govern the development and maintenance of the land within the planned development.
-The master plan shall be prepared by a professionally certified landscape architect, engineer or architect.
+(1) Concurrent with a request for establishment of a conditional district, an applicant shall submit a master plan, as detailed in this section, to govern the development and maintenance of the land within the conditional district.
+The master plan shall be prepared by a professional landscape architect, engineer, or architect properly licensed and in good standing in North Carolina.

-(2) All applications for planned development rezoning shall be submitted in accordance with § 155.702(C).
+(2) All applications for establishment of a conditional district shall be submitted in accordance with § 155.702(C).

-(4) A traffic impact analysis may be required if the proposed planned development meets the thresholds established in § 155.708.
+(3) A traffic impact analysis shall be required if the proposed master plan meets the thresholds established in § 155.708.

 (F) Notice and public hearings.
 The town shall hold all required public hearings and give notice in accordance with § 155.702(D).